 Biggest mistake: Summer of 2007 an incorrectly spec'd restaurant window graphic was printed, delivered and couldn't install.
 Although (at the time) a serious failure it caused a major improvement.
 Going forward every job begins with a one page agreement.
 This includes the exact specification, production, turnaround time and price commitment.
 Next there's a sign-off for final art approval.
 So before any printing moves forward--we (and client) review and sign-off on art and job specification twice.
 The results?
 It's been ten+ years and counting of perfect printing

 Biggest business strength: Very fortunate that many clients compliment us with glowing endorsements for reliability, quality and dedication to excellent customer service

 Biggest business weakness: None.
-Well okay, maybe outreach time efficiency and new business data management can be improved.
-Fortunately solid referrals continue to deliver a steady stream of new clients and business
+Well okay, maybe outreach for new business can be improved.
+Fortunately solid referrals continue to deliver new clients and business

 Biggest risk: None, Great Kolor is a tight little business